Data source |

 - Because of necessary search rate limitation, speed slows down considerably when doing multiple searches in quick succession or running searches with many results

-- Year of publication is sometimes - but not always - year of online first, not year of print publication
+- Year of publication can be year of online first, for up to a year of print publication

 |